 Attending undergraduate college classes part-time may meet the work requirement for an individual if the 20 hours per week requirement is met.
 Otherwise, hours spent in class may help meet the requirement.
+If the 20hour requirement is not met, the individual may be subject to a penalty.
 No hours of credit are given for study time.

 Some undergraduate courses require that students be placed in an unpaid work environment.
 Such undergraduate placements may also be used to meet the work requirement.
 These placements include, but are not limited to: student teaching, internships, clinical work assignments and unpaid work experience.
 When the student does not participate in such activities for a sufficient number of hours to meet his participation requirement, the individual must also participate in another activity.
-If he does not participate in these activities, he must meet all of the work participation hours in another activity or combination of activities.